With the widespread use of CBD products around the world, pet owners are naturally wondering if CBD oil can be good for dogs.

 Does CBD oil have any potential risks for dogs?

-That being said, there are reports of CBD side effects such as drowsiness, slow movement, constipation or diarrhoea, but these symptoms usually occur when a pet gets more than the recommended dose of CBD.
+That being said, there are reports of CBD side effects such as drowsiness, slow movement, constipation or diarrhea, but these symptoms usually occur when a pet gets more than the recommended dose of CBD.
 These effects are temporary and go away on their own.

 CBD can interact with certain medications given to your dog, so you should inform your vet about the use of cannabidiol.
 Your vet will assess your pet, consider the risks and tell you what doses of CBD oil are safe and effective in dogs.